- Institut Pasteur

 Research on HIV/AIDS is one of the major targets of the Institut Pasteur in Paris and the Institut Pasteur International Network, in the countries that are most affected by the epidemic.

-In Paris, around ten teams are focusing on HIV.
-Their work covers most of the current priority research areas, particularly the development of infection, virus variability, mechanisms by which HIV enters and replicates in human cells, virus transmission (including mother to child) and regulation, the pathophysiology of infection, human immune response to the virus, natural protection in humans, and treatments and candidate vaccines.
+The work of the research teams covers most of the current priority research areas: the mechanisms by which HIV enters and replicates in human cells, the mechanisms of virus transmission and control, the regulation of chronic inflammation induced by the infection and its biomarkers, the protective immune responses to the virus, the natural protection in humans, the effects of the treatments on the virus and immune responses, the factors of remission and candidate vaccines.

 This research is carried out in close partnership with the French National Agency for Research on AIDS and Viral Hepatitis (ANRS), and the Vaccine Research Institute (VRI).